 Located in a beautifully preserved house built ca 1365-1370, the Leiden American Pilgrim museum tells the stories of the founders of New England, the Pilgrims.

-Located in a beautifully preserved house built ca 1365-1370, the Leiden American Pilgrim Museum tells the stories of the founders of New England.
-Furnishings from Pilgrim times show aspects of daily life, while events involving the Pilgrims themselves are illustrated by a remarkable collection of sixteenth and seventeenth-century maps and engravings by artists such as Gerard Mercator, Adrian van de Venne, Adriaen van Ostade, and Jacques de Gheyn.
+The seventeenth-century furnishings show aspects of daily life at that time.
+Events surrounding the Pilgrims are illustrated with a remarkable collection of sixteenth- and seventeenth-century maps and etchings by artists such as Gerard Mercator, Adrian van de Venne, Adriaen van Ostade and Jacques de Gheyn.